Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 * Instance: Is a object of a class, it is created using the class.
 This instance or object then is used to perform operations/tasks that class is designed to.
 * Constructor: class does/not have a constructor, which is a function that is called when the class's object is instantiated(when instance is created), A default constructor does not have parameters and parameterized constructor does.
-* Methods: Function inside class are called as methods.
+* Methods: Functions inside class are called as methods.
 They should have 'self' object as the first parameter inside defination, not required when calling that method. self is nothing but instance of that class.
 When a instance calls a method, the calling instance gets passed automatically by python as self object to that method.
 * Usage:
 ```Python